How to care for an old blind dog?

 Engaging their other senses

 If you have a blind dog, it’s a good idea to try and engage their other senses as much as possible.
 For example, instead of feeding their dinner in a bowl, let them go and sniff out their dinner to awaken their sense of smell.
-Buy them new toys that have different textures and take them places where they can experience different sensations (as long as they aren’t too fearful), such as playing in the sand, swimming, and exploring places with different smells.
+Buy them new Dog Toys that have different textures and take them places where they can experience different sensations (as long as they aren’t too fearful), such as playing in the sand, swimming, and exploring places with different smells.